Lost-Outpost/sovngarde/GAMEPLAY.md

 - [King of Worms | Queen of Dawn](https://www.nexusmods.com/skyrimspecialedition/mods/35779) - Restore one of the lost beacons of Meridia and earn custodianship of the Chantry of the Dawn... or...
 Corrupt the beacon, granting access to the lair of a long dead Sload necromancer

-- [Krovaxis](https://www.nexusmods.com/skyrimspecialedition/mods/34750) - Explore the ruins of an ancient temple dedicated to the worship of Molag Bal, the Dominator.
-Claim it for your own.
-Debase yourself in the name of your one true master...

 - [Morskom Estate](https://www.nexusmods.com/skyrimspecialedition/mods/33408) - A large player home situated on the hillside of Dawnstar

 - [Providence and Pestilence](https://www.nexusmods.com/skyrimspecialedition/mods/35237) - Journey into Peryite's Pits and earn the Taskmaster's blessing - as well as an otherworldly lair to call your home...